curl/everything-curl/curl-future.md

 There's a [ROADMAP](https://curl.haxx.se/dev/roadmap.html) document that describe some plans for the short-term that some of the active developers thought they'd work on next.
-No promises or guarantees of course.
+No promises or guarantees are implied, of course.

-We are highly dependent on developers to join in and work on what they want to get done.
-Be it bug fixes or new features.
+We are highly dependent on developers to join in and work on what they want to get done, be it bug fixes or new features.